-- Much of the world is experiencing upward trends in overweight and obesity and of particular concern is the increasing rate of obesity in children and adolescents.
-Overweight and obesity is strongly linked to increased risks of bowel, breast, uterine, pancreatic, oesophagus, kidney and gallbladder cancers.
+Much of the world is experiencing upward trends in overweight and obesity and of particular concern is the increasing rate of obesity in children and adolescents.
+Overweight and obesity increases the risk of oesophageal, pancreatic, liver, bowel, breast (postmenopause), endometrial, kidney, stomach, gallbladder, ovarian, prostate, and mouth, pharynx and larynx cancers.

-- Protection from ultraviolet (UV) radiation is also critical for skin cancer prevention.
+Protection from ultraviolet (UV) radiation is critical for skin cancer prevention.
 In 2000, excessive exposure to UV radiation caused 60,000 premature deaths most of those as a result of recreational exposure.

 Meeting the Challenge